iamabigartist/2021SJ-HW/README.md

 ### 1.About this repository.

-- If you see this README, it means that you have successfully get the HW2 assignment.
+- If you see this README, it means that you have successfully get the HWx assignment.

-- This repoitory of yours is used to store your HW2 of our class.
+- This repoitory of yours is used to store your HWx of our class.

 - Put your homework result inside and commit, push to your own repository to publish it so that we check your homework.